kungcn/Modern_Web_Programming/Simple Calcultor/Readme.md

 # Readme
-  This is the seventh week homework of Modern Web Programming.
+  This is the sevehnthweek homework of Modern Web Programming.

 ## Update
 1. calcultor finished generally.